FR |EN

 To facilitate your search for accommodation, UNICAEN has set up partnerships with the CROUS and the private platform STUDAPART.

-In 2023/2024, due to a high number of lower income French applicants, the Crous will be unable to allocate a very limited number of accommodation to international students prior to their arrival in France.
+Due to a high number of lower income French applicants, the Crous will only be able to allocate a very limited number of accommodation to international students after to their arrival in France.
 Therefore, you must look for other types of accommodation.

 If you come to UNICAEN on an exchange program or for a French language program (DUEF), the housing depends on your specific programme: